Drawaes/TrimDB/README.md

 `WalWaitForFlush` is a configurable option: wait for OS acknowledgment for strict durability, or skip the wait for maximum throughput at the cost of a small durability window.

-**Crash recovery**: On `OpenAsync`, `TrimDatabase.ReplayWalAsync` reads from the last commit marker forward, replaying all unacknowledged operations into a fresh MemTable.
+**Crash recovery**: On `LoadAsync`, `TrimDatabase.ReplayWalAsync` reads from the last commit marker forward, replaying all unacknowledged operations into a fresh MemTable.
 After replay, normal operation resumes with full consistency.
 When the IOScheduler successfully flushes a MemTable to disk, it records the MemTable's `WalHighWatermark` as a new commit marker, bounding future recovery work.

 ---